-A generous credit transfer policy is one of the most important benefits a university can offer working adult students.
-For those working a full-time job, receiving credit for what they have already learned saves time and money as they further their education by earning a bachelor’s degree.
+A strong credit transfer policy is one of the best benefits a university can offer working adults.
+For those with full-time jobs, getting credit for what they’ve already learned saves both time and money while earning a bachelor’s degree.

 Transfer-Friendly Colleges and Adult Learners